12 Great Gifts for Kids Who Love to Read

-This flexible, portable lamp that folds into a compact book works well as a night light, a desk lamp, or a reading light.
+This flexible, portable book-shaped lamp works well as a night light, a desk lamp, or a reading light.
 It has eight different colors (see the photo above) and a soft, grain leather texture which can fold right back on itself to cast a light around 360 degrees.

 Amazon reviewer Jolie Lewis explains why this is a great gift:

 This item is fantastic!
 I purchased it for my 15 year old son.
 He had never seen a product like this and he does love gadgets.
 The fact that it changes colors is an added bonus.
 We liked it so much we purchased another one for my 80 year old father-in-law for his birthday and another one for a hard to buy for friend for his birthday.
 This is going to be my new go to gift!
 It is simple to use, unique and looks really nice closes as a book or open as a light.
 It is fun and function all in one.

 Since this reading lamp is rechargeable, not only does it not require batteries, but it gives you the ability to take it with you wherever you go.
 It’s perfect for kids to take when they have a sleepover at a friend’s house, or go away to camp.
 It also works well for family vacations, when one member of the family (usually me) wants to stay up and read after everyone else wants to go to sleep!

 Children’s Picture Book Rack

 This book racl is one of those things my husband and I talked about getting when our kids were toddlers, but we never got around to it — and the next thing we knew, they weren’t toddler anymore.
 If I could magically go back in time, though, I would definitely get it.
 (Maybe I’ll buy one someday for my grandkids?)